josvaal/josvaal/README.md

 # 💫 About Me:
 🌌 Hi!
-I'm a Front-end developer.
+I'm a Full Stack developer.

 ## 🌐 Socials: